 information for the plaintiffs to procede upon, and subject to any number of objections and attacks.

 4. The law allows a court to order that the plaintiffs pay the costs of your defense if you win the case.
-I cannot provide any specific advice about the likelihood that a court would order that the plaintiffs pay your costs, but if I were the plaintiffs, I would anticipate the argument that if they are going to target tens of thousands of people on the theory that whoever owns the internet connection is responsible for any copyright violation that occurs on it, the risk that they will ensnare some innocent people ought to fall on them.
+I cannot provide any specific advice about the likelihood that a court would order that the plaintiffs pay your costs, but if I were the plaintiffs, I would anticipate the argument that if they are going to target thousands of people on the theory that whoever owns the internet connection is responsible for any copyright violation that occurs on it, the risk that they will ensnare some innocent people ought to fall on them.
 To that end, save every single letter, email, voicemail, and any other contact you receive from the plaintiffs.

 Furthermore, I believe that this argument may be legitimately raised even in cases where the plaintiffs name Person A and then decide, during discovery (see later discussion) that they really think that Person B violated their copyright, and decide to sue him instead, which is exactly what would happen in the majority of cases I have seen.